danigit/design_patterns/README.md

 ##### Applicability
 - when a class can't anticipate the class of objects it must create
 - when a class wants its subclasses to specify the objects it creates
-- classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate
+- when classes delegate responsibility to one of several helper subclasses, and you want to localize the knowledge of which helper subclass is the delegate

 ##### Structure